2022 - current

 She completed a Composition MA, with distinction, at The University of Sheffield in 2021.

-Composing Acousmatic Stories: Hybrid strategies for exploring change, crisis and community through creative practice
+Composing Acousmatic Stories: Hybrid strategies for exploring change, crisis and community through collaborative creative practice

 Julia is proposing a new and potentially valuable method for creative practice to understand, reflect upon, and communicate major issues in this time of political and environmental challenge.